Skip to content

 On completion day the mortgage funds are released, the purchase price is paid, and you collect the keys.
 Your solicitor registers the new ownership with the Land Registry.

-Getting your mortgage agreed in principle before you start viewing properties means you can move quickly when you find the right home — and sellers take your offer more seriously.
+Get your mortgage agreed in principle before you start viewing, and you can move fast when the right home turns up.
+Sellers take your offer more seriously too.

 About the writer